ReVanced/revanced-patcher/docs/1_patcher_intro.md

 # 💉 Introduction to ReVanced Patcher

-In order to create patches for Android applications, you first need to understand the fundamentals of ReVanced Patcher.
+To create patches for Android apps, it is recommended to know the basic concept of ReVanced Patcher.

 ## 📙 How it works

-ReVanced Patcher is a library that allows you to modify Android applications by applying patches to their APKs.
+ReVanced Patcher is a library that allows modifying Android apps by applying patches.
 It is built on top of [Smali](https://github.com/google/smali) for bytecode manipulation and [Androlib (Apktool)](https://github.com/iBotPeaches/Apktool) for resource decoding and encoding.

 ReVanced Patcher accepts a list of patches and integrations, and applies them to a given APK file.
 It then returns the modified components of the APK file, such as modified dex files and resources, that can be repackaged into a new APK file.